Juventud Retalteca

-Club Social y Deportivo Juventud Retalteca is a Guatemalan professional football club based in Retalhuleu is in south-west Guatemala who competed in the Liga Nacional, the nation's top footballing division.
+Club Juventud Retaltecos is a Guatemalan professional football club based in Retalhuleu is in south-west Guatemala who competed in the Liga Nacional, the nation's top footballing division.

 History

 Nicknamed Los Algodoneros (the Cotton pickers), the club was founded on 6 May 1951 by José Maria Olivar and Guillermo Gordillo.
 The club won promotion to Liga Mayor in 2009 after spending years in the Primera División de Ascenso and defeated national champions C.D.
 Jalapa 5–0 in the season's opener on August 1, 2009.

 In February 2012, a car accident in which midfielder Daniel Linares died left the team in shock.

 They were dissolved in 2012 after surmountable financial problems.

 Stadium

 They play their home games at the Estadio Dr. Óscar Monterroso Izaguirre.